 Money you’ll get back from the manufacturer if you buy a specific model and otherwise comply with the terms of the rebate program.

-The number of percentage points the lender adds to or subtracts from the index rate to determine the interest rate.
+The number of percentage points the lender adds to or subtracts from the index rate to determine the interest rate adjustments.
+The margin is constant throughout the life of the mortgage and is specified in the promissory note.

 The likely selling price of a home between a willing buyer and a willing seller on the open market.
 In a mortgage or a home equity loan, the fair market value is usually determined by an appraisal.
 Also called fair market value.